ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 timer = timer + dt
 ```

-The race time should appear like a stopwatch that is counting up.
-To do this, we add the previous time and the delta time from `Tick` to increment the timer.
-We do this on the client to give the player an idea of their current time.
+The race time will appear like a stopwatch that is counting up.
+To do this, you add the previous time and the delta time from `Tick` to increment the timer.
+You do this on the client to give the player an idea of their current time.
 This time will not be the final time displayed to the player.
 The real time that is accurately being tracked on the server is sent to the player when they cross the finish line.
 The other advantage of doing it on the client is that it can refresh quickly and updates smoothly.

 #### Add Get Ready Function